WojcioTrue/particle_background/README.md

 Simple animation with hexagon shaped elements that move in background of your container.

-How to use?
+How to add Particle_background to project?

 1. Download folders from 'dist' folder.

 2. Copy them to your website project.

-3. Paste css href in "<head>" element e.g.
+3. Paste css href in "head" element e.g.
 	<link rel="stylesheet" href="dist/css/style.css">

 4. Same for JS script e.g.